alexblanche/basic_project/README.md

 # Casio Basic emulator

 This project contains an emulator that replicates the execution of Casio Basic programs on Casio fx-9750GII (Graph 35+) / fx-9860GII (Graph 75) calculators.
 It only emulates the behavior of these systems, not the hardware.
+See the <a href= "https://youtu.be/lWjqz2yUfag">demo on YouTube</a>, running games I coded in high school (available in the ```games``` folder).

 <!-- [![](https://markdown-videos-api.jorgenkh.no/youtube/lWjqz2yUfag)](https://youtu.be/lWjqz2yUfag) -->
 <div align="center">